Arizona Adoption, Home Studies and More

 - Travel costs, meals, and lodging when necessary for court appearances

 Professional and peer counseling is an important resource provided by Lifetime Adoption at no cost to the birth parents.
 A professional counselor can assist you in dealing with all the emotions and decision-making processes.
-Peer counselors are also available to share their stories and help you with your journey.
+Peer counselors are also available to share their stories and help you through your adoption.

 Arizona Adoptive Families